-While the answer to this question is a very personal one, I can tell you about my own experiences.
-I have always been a planner – I even had a reputation among my friends as the one who disappeared over New Years for my own “reset retreat” with just me and the dogs.
+While the answer to this question is very personal, I can tell you about my experiences.
+I have always been a planner – I even had a reputation among my friends as the one who disappeared over New Year for my own “reset retreat” with just me and the dogs.
 I also had a reputation for always achieving the goals I set up for myself.
 I bought my first home at 23.
-I completed two master degrees, a graduate certificate, and a doctorate while working full time.
+I completed two master’s degrees, a graduate certificate, and a doctorate while working full time.
 I reached the executive ranks of my organization at a relatively young age.
 However, that doesn’t mean I didn’t have my own struggles.

 I’ve had my moments where I looked back on my experience, blind to all of my accomplishments that everyone else could so clearly see.